kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

         WHEN 1 THEN 'IT'
         WHEN 2 THEN 'HR'
         -- Missing ELSE - what about DepartmentID 3, 4, 5?
-    END AS Department
+    END AS d.DepartmentName
-FROM Employees;
+FROM Employees e;

 -- Solution: Always include ELSE
 SELECT